functional-data-structure/finger-tree/README.md

 ### :broken_heart: Split

-The following methods allow you to efficiently split a tree at the element where the measure crosses a given threshold.
+The following methods allow you to efficiently split a tree at the value where the measure crosses a given threshold.

 #### `Tree#splitTree(Function, m) -> [ Tree , x , Tree ]`